justtice-ankomah/Spring-security-secure-API-with-jwt/Jwt/ReadMe.txt

 copy the token and make a get request to: localhost:8082 OR Localhost:8082/home By passing in an Authorization Bearer token in the headers.

+You can contact me here for more guide: https://tutorialscamp.com/ https://successismoney.com